esl/bryan_cb_sf_2020_talk/readme.md

    errors: [
      unique_booking_constraint: {"has already been taken", [constraint: :unique, constraint_name: "unique_traveller_index"]}
    ],
-   data: #Chat.Flight.Booking<>,
+   data: #Airline.Flight.Booking<>,
    valid?: false
  >}

 ```

-^ That was cool - we seem to be relatively safe - but that's 9 database indexes - things are going to get slow
+^ That was useful - we seem to be relatively safe - but that's 9 database indexes - things are going to get slow

 ---

 # Lets try something a little more efficient

 ^ we don't necessarily want random access to all of those columns but we do want to prevent duplicates.